sadiq-nazeer/sadiq-nazeer/README.md

 <br><br>

-👋 Hi, I’m Sadiq – your go-to tech enthusiast buddy!

-👀 Passionate about all things Tech and Computer Science – I can’t get enough of those ones and zeros!
+👀 I'm Passionate about all things Tech and Computer Science – I can’t get enough of those ones and zeros!

 🎓 I’m an undergraduate student at Kingston University London, diving deep into Computer Science with a focus on Software Engineering.